 The majority of our funds this year have been raised from applications to Trusts and other Grant giving bodies.
-We have attracted key funding from Nottinghamshire Police and Crime Commissioner, Lloyds Bank Foundation, The Worshipful Company of Weavers, The Rayne Foundation, the PCC Community Safety Fund, The Henry Smith Charity, The 29th May 1961 Charitable Trust and the Big Lottery.
+This year, we have attracted funding from Nottinghamshire Police and Crime Commissioner, Lloyds Bank Foundation, HMPPS, The Rayne Foundation, The Henry Smith Charity, Children In Need, Noel Buxton Trust, The Woodward Trust, Austin & Hope Pilkington Trust, the 29th May 1961 Charitable Trust and the Big Lottery.
 Substantive help and in-kind contributions have also been gratefully received from Nottingham Trent University and HMP Whatton, and the SLF would like to acknowledge and recognise the continuing support and encouragement of the university management and HMPS in the running of the Charity.